ABI-Software/ABIBook/tutorials/embc13/scenario2/opencor.rst

 Reproducing model behavior in OpenCOR
 =====================================

-In this tutorial we will be demonstrating how to reproduce the results from and CellML model as they were originally published.
-Because the Physiome model repository makes use of :term:`Mercurial`, even if a :term:`workspace` has continued being developed after a particular revision is published, we are able to step back through the workspace history to reproduce those original published results.
+In this tutorial, we will be demonstrating how to reproduce the results from a CellML model as they were originally published.
+Because the Physiome Model Repository makes use of :term:`Mercurial`, even if a :term:`workspace` has continued being developed after a particular revision is published, we are able to step back through the workspace history to reproduce those original published results.

 Following on from the :ref:`previous tutorial <embc13-scenario1-opencor>`, we make use of the `Noble (1962) <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1359535/>`_ cardiac cellular electrophysiology model.
 In this tutorial, we will use the version of this model published in the CellML model repository and available here: `<http://models.cellml.org/e/174>`_.
 If you navigate from that :term:`exposure` to the :term:`workspace` you can check the history as `shown below <http://models.cellml.org/w/andre/embc13-n62/@@shortlog>`_.

 .. figure:: images/sourceHistory.png
    :align: center
    :width: 80%

 As you can see highlighted in the :guilabel:`Exposure` column of the history above, there are two exposures for this workspace.
 For the purposes of this tutorial, we will assume that the `earlier exposure <http://models.cellml.org/e/173>`_ corresponds to a study that has been published in a scientific journal.
 The `later exposure <http://models.cellml.org/e/174>`_ is the result of further work on this model following the publication of the journal article.
 The later exposure illustrates the difference between these two versions of the model.
 In this tutorial we aim to reproduce the results as shown in the published journal article - corresponding to the earlier exposure.

 .. important::